10 Things to Know About Dementia-Related Psychosis

 2. Dementia-related psychosis can cause sensory hallucinations.

-You can break psychosis down into two separate categories of symptoms.
-The first is hallucinations, which are often vivid sensory experiences that no one else can see, hear, taste, smell, or touch.
+Patients with dementia can have vivid sensory experiences that no one else can see, hear, taste, smell, or touch.
 “To the patient, these experiences feel very real,” Dr. Foff explains.
 “It’s common for people with dementia-related psychosis to see small insects or animals, hear music or voices, or smell distinct aromas (like smoke or food cooking), for example.”
 In other cases, they might hear the voice or see the figure of a loved one who has died.

 3. This condition can also cause delusions.